-On President’s Day, people who write about other parts of the world often write about curious historical anecdotes involving some past American head of state and whatever part of the world they write about.
-Basically, on President’s Day you’re exponentially more likely to read about Thomas Jefferson’s war with the Barbary States or about the time Abraham Lincoln turned down the King of Siam’s offer of war elephants (Can you imagine, though?
-“Hey, Pickett, charge this!”) than you are on any other day of the year.
-This seems perfectly reasonable to me, which is why I’m getting in on the action, even though Michael Collins Dunn’s idea to celebrate the Fillmore administration by doing nothing does have its appeal.
+President’s Day here in the US brings with it lots of anecdotes about the bygone days when the United States was not yet an imperial power and only had intermittent and sometimes eccentric interactions with the rest of the world.
+You’re more likely today to read about Thomas Jefferson’s war with the Barbary States or about the time Abraham Lincoln turned down the King of Siam’s offer of war elephants (!) than you are on any other day of the year.
+This seems perfectly reasonable to me, which is why I’m getting in on the action.
 Today, let’s talk about the 1904 Perdicaris Affair, a relatively minor but interesting little dust-up involving a (former) American citizen named Ion Perdicaris, then-US President Teddy Roosevelt, and a Moroccan outlaw and would-be governor named Mulay Ahmad al-Raysuni, or “Raisuli” as he was more famously known in the American media at the time.

 Morocco was, as it still is and as it has been since the 1600s, ruled by the Alaouite Dynasty.
 These folks are sharifs, which means they can trace their ancestry back to Muhammad, via his grandson (the son of Ali and Fatimah) Hasan.
 They’re the rare dynasty that was able to survive European (which in the case of Morocco meant mostly French and a little Spanish) colonization in the early-mid 20th century.
 Their elevated status as sharifs probably helped them weather this period, when so many other Arab dynasties, tarred as collaborators and incompetent figureheads, lost power after the colonial powers retreated.
 But in 1904 the head of the dynasty was the young (mid-20s) Sultan Abdelaziz, and he was trying to deal with an empty treasury and the perception, probably justified (but also maybe exaggerated by his enemies), that he was a weak ruler who was a pawn of the Europeans.
 One symptom of this perceived weakness was the rise of uncontrollable local bandits like Raysuni.

 Roosevelt ordered several warships and companies of Marines to Moroccan waters without really any idea what they were going to do once they got there other than look menacing.
-To an outsider it may have looked like this show of force was intended for Raysuni, and that the Marines would eventually be ordered to go after Raysuni if he refused to return Perdicaris.
-But in fact the Marines were there to threaten Abdelaziz, who was told in no uncertain terms by Roosevelt (as well as the French and British) that he was to meet Raysuni’s demands in order to secure the hostages’ freedom.
+To an outsider it would have appeared that this show of force was intended for Raysuni, and that the Marines would eventually be ordered to go after the brigand if he refused to return Perdicaris.
+But in fact the Marines were there to threaten Abdelaziz, who was told in no uncertain terms by Roosevelt (as well as the French and British governments) that he was to meet Raysuni’s demands in order to secure the hostages’ freedom.
 So much for not negotiating with terrorists.
-The Marines were presumably also there to make sure that Abdelaziz didn’t fink and blame his capitulation on Roosevelt, lest it be revealed that TR’s tough public face was all for show.
+The Marines were presumably also there to make sure that Abdelaziz didn’t fink and blame his capitulation on Roosevelt, lest it be revealed that the president’s tough public face was all for show.

 Now, if you’ve been paying attention, you’re wondering, “Why are Roosevelt and Hay involved in this case at all?
 Didn’t Perdicaris renounce his US citizenship way back in 1862?”
 If you were wondering that, then pat yourself on the back, because you’re more on the ball here than Roosevelt and Hay were.
-It was only after they’d sent warships to Morocco and demanded that Abdelaziz pay Raysuni off that Roosevelt found out that, actually, Perdicaris had never really been his problem in the first place.
-Roosevelt rationalized the whole thing by arguing that Raysuni (or Raisuli) also thought that Perdicaris was an American citizen, which meant that he thought he was going to get away with kidnapping an American, so America’s honor was still at stake, or something.
-He argued this even though he was trying to arrange it so that Raysuni would get away with kidnapping an American, which I guess just goes to show that US foreign policy has always had a big incoherent streak to it.
+It was only after he’d sent warships to Morocco and demanded that Abdelaziz pay Raysuni off that Roosevelt found out that, actually, Perdicaris had never really been his problem in the first place.
+He rationalized the whole thing by arguing that Raysuni (or Raisuli) also thought that Perdicaris was an American citizen, which meant that he thought he was going to get away with kidnapping an American, so America’s honor was still at stake, or something.
+He argued this even though he was trying to arrange it so that Raysuni would get away with kidnapping an American, and here I guess we can note that the incoherence of US foreign policy is not actually a new thing.

 Anyway, Roosevelt and Hay carefully withheld what they knew about Perdicaris’ citizenship from the public, the better to keep up appearances.
 Meanwhile, as they were demanding that Abdelaziz concede everything to Raysuni, the two men kept talking tough.
 At the Republican Convention, for example, Hay declared to thunderous applause that “the government wants Perdicaris alive, or Raisuli dead!”
 I guess “the government will give Raisuli whatever he wants if he just lets those people go!” wouldn’t have made for a very good applause line.

 Abdelaziz rightly figured that it was better to pay Raysuni off (and keep mum about Roosevelt having demanded it) than to have a bunch of Marines marching down the streets of Fez, so he agreed to Raysuni’s demands and Perdicaris and his stepson were released on June 21.
-True to form, Perdicaris seems to have befriended Raysuni during his month in captivity and proclaimed his utmost respect for the “patriot forced into acts of brigandage,” as he put it.
+Perdicaris seems to have befriended Raysuni during his month in captivity and proclaimed his utmost respect for the “patriot forced into acts of brigandage,” as he put it.
 In Perdicaris’ defense, and as I noted above, many of Raysuni’s captives were said to come away from the experience with admiration for the bandit.
-But this was in stark contrast to several panicky American newspaper reports (many of these are awesome) at the time, which speculated that Raysuni, or Raissouli, or Fraissouli (???) was likely to kill his captives before any help could arrive.
+But this was in stark contrast to several panicky American newspaper reports (many of these are awesome) at the time, which speculated that Raysuni, or Raisuli, or Raissouli, or Fraissouli (???) was likely to kill his captives before any help could arrive.
+No, I don’t know why his name got so mangled in the US media.

-People who are fans of movie director John Milius…well, probably aren’t reading this blog, come to think of it.
-But those folks might recognize this story as the very loose basis for Milius’ 1975 film The Wind and the Lion, starring Candice Bergen as Eden Pedecaris, Brian Keith as Roosevelt, and, um, Sean Connery as the Arab brigand “Raisuli.”
+People who are big fans of movie director John Milius might recognize this story as the (loose) basis for Milius’ 1975 film The Wind and the Lion, starring Candice Bergen as Eden Pedecaris, Brian Keith as Roosevelt, and, um, Sean Connery as the Arab brigand “Raisuli.”
 It’s actually a pretty entertaining movie, though I can’t stress enough that it’s loosely based on the Perdicaris Incident.
-For one thing, at the risk of repeating myself, Sean Connery is playing an Arab bandit (he’s very good though!), and a very strapping one, unlike the, um, heftier fellow you saw in that photograph of Raysuni a few paragraphs back.
+For one thing, at the risk of repeating myself, Sean Connery is playing an Arab bandit (he’s very good though!), and a very strapping one, unlike the, uh, larger boned fellow you can see in that photograph of Raysuni above.
 For another, you may have noticed that “Ion Perdicaris” somehow became “Eden Pedecaris” and is being played by Candice Bergen, who’s a good actress but was definitely not a 64 year old Greek man in 1975.
-Milius figured that the captive needed to be a romantic match for Raisuli rather than some older rich gentleman, and I guess I see his point.
+Milius figured that the story would be better if the captive were a romantic match for Raisuli rather than some older rich gentleman.
+I know, why not both, but let’s say it was a much different time in Hollywood and leave it at that.

 In the film, the Marines actually do go marching down the streets of Tangier, where they seize the Pasha (who, it’s implied, is the real power in the country) in order to force him to pay the ransom for Pedecaris and her children (two in the film as opposed to the one in real life).
 The movie ends with Pedecaris and the Marines fighting alongside Raisuli’s men to free Raisuli after he’s been betrayed and captured by the Moroccans and their German allies.
 Pretty much none of that stuff actually happened.
 Pretty good film, but lousy history.